ausiago5102/aquatic-survival/README.md

 This repository will house the development of Aquatic Survival's core systems and features.
 Stay tuned for updates as we implement these S-tier features and create the ultimate underwater survival experience!

-## 🤝 Contributing

-Interested in contributing to Aquatic Survival?
-We welcome developers, designers, and ocean enthusiasts to help make this vision a reality!

----

 *Dive deep, survive longer, explore further.*